twoerd/large_cast_rpg/README.md

     will not be needed
 -   Calculation: choice of Fighting Mind or Speed
--   Strong effect: The victim suffers a -3 penalty to Fighting Mind and Control for the following 2 rounds.
+-   Strong effect: The victim suffers a -3 penalty to Fighting Mind and Speed for the following 2 rounds.
--   Weak effect: The victim suffers a -1 penalty to Fighting Mind and Control for the following 2 rounds.
+-   Weak effect: The victim suffers a -1 penalty to Fighting Mind and Speed for the following 2 rounds.
 -   Defended by: Fighting Mind
 -   Distance: determined by weapon